Anxiety And Depression: What Does It Feel Like To Drown

 A Shift in Culture

 In the past, the world necessitated that human beings exert large amounts of energy on finding food and avoiding threats of danger.
-In today's realm, as society becomes more and more developed and aimed at aiding convenience, people on average have become less active and eat things that they don't burn off.
+In today's realm, as society became more and more developed and aimed at aiding convenience, people on average have become less active and eat things that they don't burn off.
 While normal levels of anxiety can serve to improve your focus, encourage a call to action, or inspire motivation, when the anxiety circuit is constantly active, it can become an overwhelming interference for your daily life and relationships.
 While most people experience these sorts of feelings during times of particular stress, those with anxiety disorders experience them to distressing levels.

 What Does It Feel Like to Drown